webberLV/lol-valorant-riot-name-changer/README.md

 ---

 Use responsibly at your own accord.
 Don’t spam the LCU with thousands of requests.
-Not affiliated with Riot Games.
+I have  No affiliation with Riot Games.

 ---